Lac Bernard has a rich history starting with first nations of the Anishinaabe and leading to today’s vibrant and diverse community.

 You can Contribute!

-1955 – Frank Rowe at his boathouse
+1955 – Barbara Rowe Gregory at Frank Rowe’s boathouse